 Last updated: 23rd Oct 2018 at 4:28pm

-But anyone who takes photos on their phone knows how difficult it can be to make these photos look good.
+But anyone who takes photos on their phone knows how difficult it can be to make these photos look good and professional.
 Low light environments, low pixel quality, shaky hands (and more!) often get in the way and ruin your selfies or your holiday snaps.